On the average day happiness is letting go of what you assume life is supposed to be like, and sincerely appreciating it for everything it is.

 Truth be told, inner peace begins the moment you take a new breath and choose not to allow an uncontrollable event to dominate you in the present.
 You are not what happened to you.
 You are what you choose to become in this moment.
 Let go, breathe, and begin again.
-(Note: Marc and I discuss this in more detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Note: Angel and I discuss this in more detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 3. Practice challenging the stories you keep telling yourself.

 Many of the biggest misunderstandings in life could be avoided if we simply took the time to ask, “What else could this mean?”
 A wonderful way to do this is by using a reframing tool we initially picked up from research professor Brene Brown, which we then tailored through our coaching work with students and live event attendees.
 We call the tool The story I’m telling myself.
 Although asking the question itself—“What else could this mean?”—can help reframe our thoughts and broaden our perspectives, using the simple phrase The story I’m telling myself as a prefix to troubling thoughts has undoubtedly created many “aha moments” for our students and clients in recent times.